 Subsequent news coverage about the Scheer family and the vision for helping youth in care has resulted in global interest in Comfort Cases.
 Comfort Cases has been given exciting exposure with interviews on The Ellen Show, a viral video production viewed by over 100 million from Upworthy, and a segment dedicated to the cause on The Today Show, NBC Nightly News, and CNN.
 The organization has shipped the Cases to 39 states, and the dream is for every youth to receive Comfort Cases upon entering foster care.

 In addition to his work as the Founder of Comfort Cases, Rob has over 25 years of leadership experience in the financial industry.
 Rob is also a proud veteran of the United States Navy.
 He lives in Maryland with his husband Reece and their four children.

-Reece Scheer is the Co-Founder of Comfort Cases, whose mission is to inspire communities to bring dignity and hope to foster youth.
-An adoptive father of four children adopted out of the foster care system, Reece was distressed to see his children arrive on his doorstep with their life's belongings packed in torn and tattered trash bags.
+Reece Scheer is the Co-Founder of Comfort Cases, whose mission is to inspire communities to bring dignity and hope to youth in foster care.
+As a father of four children adopted out of the foster care system, Reece was distressed to see his children arrive on his doorstep with their life's belongings packed in torn and tattered trash bags.

-Knowing that all youth deserve to have their basic needs met and to have a few comfort items of their very own, Reece and his husband Rob founded their charity.
+Knowing that all youth deserve to have their basic needs met and to have a few comfort items of their very own, Reece and his husband, Rob founded their charity.
 Comfort Cases fills backpacks and duffel bags with brand new essential and comfort items for youth to receive as they enter the foster care system.
-Since 2013, Comfort Cases has distributed 30,000 Cases to foster youth in 32 states and the District of Columbia.
+Since 2013, Comfort Cases has distributed 30,000 Cases to youth in foster care in 39 states and the District of Columbia.
 Reece is currently a stay at home father who is fully committed to teaching his four children to give back and lead by example through their family charity.
 Reece has a Masters Degree in Interior Design from Corcoran College and aspires to pursue a career in Interior Design in the near future.